Your area Not set — showing everywhere

 Individual posts for different angles.
 Pick the one that fits your audience.

-At the March 12 Kearsarge School Board meeting, the board split 6-2-1 on how to fund the 'Capturing Kids' Hearts' program.
-While approved, the vote reveals significant internal disagreement over the program's budget... https://meetingwatch.org/nh/kearsarge-regional/school-board/2026-03-12/ #MeetingWatch #KearsargeRegionalNH
+At the March 12 Kearsarge School Board meeting, the board voted 6-2-1 to consider incorporating the 'Capturing Kids' Hearts' program into the budget cycle.
+This social-emotional program change shows a clear division... https://meetingwatch.org/nh/kearsarge-regional/school-board/2026-03-12/ #MeetingWatch #KearsargeRegionalNH

 325/280 chars